 - 1. Enter a username in the Username field.
 The first time you log in, the username will be root. - 2.
-Enter the password in the Password field. - Click Log In or press Enter.
+Enter the password in the Password field.
+See "First Boot of the Lighthouse VM" on page 71 for more information. - Click Log In or press Enter.
 The Lighthouse Dashboard loads.
 When you log in, the standard Lighthouse menus, options and panes display:

-- The primary menu options MONITOR, MANAGE, CONFIGURE, and SETTINGS - A light/dark mode toggle on the bottom left of the interface.
+The primary menu options - MONITOR, MANAGE, CONFIGURE, and SETTINGS

+- A light/dark mode toggle on the bottom left of the interface.
 This control allows you to modify the appearance of the dashboard for low light situations. - System menu options Add Node, Help, System & Subscriptions, and Log Out on the header. - Various panes some column headings have Arrow Icons next to them.
 Click to toggle between ascending and descending order.